phyletica/ecoevolity-model-prior/docs-source/source/snippets/setting-up-hopper.rst

     cat ~/.ssh/id_rsa.pub | ssh YOUR-AU-USERNAME@hopper.auburn.edu "cat >> ~/.ssh/authorized_keys"

-Now, after you start a fresh shell session, you should be able to login to Hopper without entering your password.
+Now, after you start a fresh shell session, you should be able to log in to Hopper without entering your password.